 - Muntplein: Busy junction to the floating Bloemenmarkt (Flower market), the popular Kalverstraat shopping street, the Rembrandtplein nightlife hub and more

-- Museums: list of museums, plus information on how to save money on entrance fees
+- Museums: list of museums, plus skip-the-line entry tickets

 Amsterdam is home to more museums per square kilometer than any other city in the world.